RossmacD/BadUSB-MinionCursor/README.md

 This controller emulates a HID keyboard and programatically sends keystrokes.

 ### Target requirements
--if regedit already has folders open the cursor will get lost
+- if regedit already has folders open the cursor will get lost
 - The script uses chrome, could be changed to ie

 ### Problems -